Skip to main content

 Specify:

-• DSN parameters to connect to the cluster:
+• DSN parameters for connecting to the cluster:

-• <host> — DNS or IP address of the node;
+• <host> — the DNS or IP address of the node;

-• <command> — command to modify the table;
+• <command> — the command to change the table;

-• --recursion-method=none — parameter to disable replica search;
+• --recursion-method=none — the parameter for disabling replica discovery;

-• --execute — parameter to apply changes to the table;
+• --execute — the parameter for applying changes to the table;

-• optional: <options> — additional parameters to modify the table.
+• optional: <options> — additional parameters for changing the table.

-Basic DSN parameters for connecting to MySQL sync cluster
+Main DSN parameters for connecting to a MySQL sync cluster

-DSN (Data Source Name) parameters — parameters for connecting to the cluster.
+DSN (Data Source Name) parameters are parameters for connecting to the cluster.

-• there must be no spaces before and after =.
+• there should be no spaces before and after =.
 If the value contains spaces, enclose it in quotes;

 • parameters are separated by commas.

-We have specified the basic DSN parameters for connecting to a MySQL sync cluster.
-The full list of parameters is specified in the DSN OPTIONS section of the pt-online-schema-change instruction of the Percona Toolkit documentation.
+We have specified the main DSN parameters for connecting to a MySQL sync cluster.
+A full list of parameters is provided in the DSN OPTIONS section of the pt-online-schema-change documentation by Percona Toolkit.

 h (host)DNS or IP address of the node

-p (password)The password for the database user.
+p (password)Database user password.
 If the password contains commas, escape them with a backslash or enclose the entire value in quotes

 P (port)Port for connecting to the cluster